crisisfighters/crisisfighters.org/content/what-else/why-societies-fail.md

 #### Too late

-* Choosing between multiple courses of action sometimes takes so much time that all of them become unfeasible
+* Choosing between multiple courses of action sometimes takes so much time that all of them become unfeasible.
-* Political decisions take time
+* Political decisions take time.
-* Florida’s Dusky Seaside Sparrow died out, although the US Fish and Wildlife Service bought the last habitat in the late 1980s at a high price.
+* Example: Florida’s Dusky Seaside Sparrow died out, although the US Fish and Wildlife Service bought the last habitat in the late 1980s at a high price.
 It was already degraded and deciding whether to breed sparrows in captivity or mixing with the closely related Dusky Seaside Sparrows and then back-crossing the hybrids took so much time that all Sparrows had died out.

 </td>